 As one of Worcestershire’s leading dementia care homes, we have a team of highly trained dementia care specialists.
 This means we can provide the very best in specialist dementia care to help in the best ways possible.

-Enabling our residents to lead as independent lives as possible is one of our home’s core philosophy’s.
+Enabling our residents to lead as independent lives as possible is part of our nursing home’s core philosophy.

 However, this is no different for our residents suffering from dementia.
 In fact, our specialist team are there to help them to attain this.
 They are also there to be there when extra support is needed.

 Dementia care brings a unique set of challenges.
-But, through a person-centered approach we provide outstanding levels of care for those experiencing the disease.
+But, through a person-centred approach we provide outstanding levels of care for those experiencing the disease.